cloudfoundry-attic/cephfs-bosh-release/README.md

 System 'system_50b08287-989a-4e81-8c0e-9c22d5cc809e' running
 ```

-## Mount cephfs (using fuse)
+#### Manually mounting cephfs (using fuse)

-Perform a quick sanity check.
-In a driver or broker the same ssh session:-
+You can manually mount a ceph filesystem to perform a quick sanity check.
+In a driver or broker VM:

 ```
 sudo mkdir ~/mycephfs